Best Steps To Grow Milkweed In Containers

 The leaves and seed pods are occasionally consumed by insects immune to the plant's toxins, including aphids, whiteflies, scales, spider mites, thrips, and milkweed bugs.

 Thankfully, they generally only inflict minor harm.
 But you can typically rinse them off with water.
-Just be cautious to avoid knocking over monarch egg colonies affixed to leaf undersides.
+Be cautious to avoid knocking over monarch egg colonies affixed to leaf undersides.

 Although young milkweed plants may be preyed upon by snails and slugs, monarch butterflies won't be harmed by whatever snail bait you employ.

 The fungus may become a problem if milkweed plants are kept excessively damp.
-Avoid overwatering milkweed in the meantime because root rot, verticillium wilt, and leaf spot can all kill a plant and are frequently challenging to get rid of.
+In the meantime, avoid overwatering milkweed because root rot, verticillium wilt, and leaf spot can all kill a plant and are frequently challenging to get rid of.

 How To Store Milkweed Seeds